 Fishing with Bernie angling update: August 5 – 12

-Each week or thereabouts, the guides at Fishing with Bernie send angling updates for lakes in Grand County.
-Here is your report for the week of August 5 – 12.
+Each week, or thereabouts, the guides at Fishing with Bernie, send angling updates for Grand Lake, Lake Granby, Shadow Mountain Reservoir and Williams Fork Reservoir.
+Here is the report for the week of August 8 – 12.

 Grand Lake